Lagro High School: History

 In the early 1970s, the GSIS La Mesa Homeowners Association (GLAMEHA) requested that a high school be established in the Lagro subdivision next to their elementary school.
 The city government and education bureau helped establish a high school annex out of two housing units of Lagro Block 59.
 On June 13, 1974, Novaliches High School opened with an enrollment of 87 students.
 Florencio Dumlao served as the principal.
 In August, the annex was transferred to share the Lagro Elementary School compound, with a new principal and three teachers.
 Its first graduation took place on March 1, 1976.

-In the 1977-78 year, the school had an enrollment of 774, and in June 1978, it expanded to a 1.3 hectare site with an annex building consisting of two stories and 18 classrooms.
+In 1977-78, the school had an enrollment of 774, and in June 1978, it expanded to a 1.3 hectare site with an annex building consisting of two stories and 18 classrooms.
 On September 1, 1978, the school was inaugurated as Lagro High School.
 A six-room building was added to the southern part of the campus.
-Other annex buildings were constructed or acquired, including Patayas annex in 1987, Fairview in 1993, and the SB Building in 2003.
+Other annex buildings were either constructed or acquired, including the Patayas annex in 1987, Fairview in 1993, and the SB Building in 2003.

 As the only high school in the Northern Metro Manila, Southern Bulacan, and Western Rizal region, the number of students attending Lagro High School has grown over the years.
-As of 2011, the school had an enrollment of about 6,000 students.
+As of 2011, the school has had an enrollment of about 6,000 students.